jhbiggs/rti/README.md

 # rti

-A new Flutter project.
+An application to support public education administrators when they assign students to their RTI program.

 ## Getting Started

 This project is a starting point for a Flutter application.
+It is multi-platform and includes iOS, Android and the web.
+There is currently no web hosting available.

 A few resources to get you started if this is your first Flutter project: